 Delphi is easily one of the most monumental locations to visit in Greece, and that in turn makes it the most popular excursion site for a day trip from Athens.

-In Ancient Greece, Delphi was the most important spot where people would travel to consult with the famous Oracle, Pythia.
-Delphi was also known as the “center of the world” and in the modern day, an estimated 500,000 tourists flock to this UNESCO Heritage Site yearly to understand the importance of Delphi.
+For the Ancient Greeks, Delphi was the most important spot where people would travel to consult with the famous Oracle, Pythia.
+Delphi was also known as the “center of the world” and in the modern day, an estimated 500,000 tourists flock to this UNESCO World Heritage Site yearly to understand the importance of Delphi.

 On a day trip to Delphi from Athens, you’ll understand the importance of this world-famous Ancient site as well as immerse yourself in the natural beauty of the rustic Greek mountains and countryside.

 Archaeological Site of Delphi

 Visiting the Archaeological Site of Delphi is the main thing that you’ll be doing on an Athens to Delphi day trip.
 The archaeological site itself begins with the Sanctuary of Athena Pronaia, a temple devoted to worshipping the goddess Athena in Greek Mythology.

 Next on your Delphi archaeological tour, you’ll make your way down the “sacred way” and through the ruins of Delphi.
 From here, you’ll find yourself at the Temple of Apollo, a temple devoted to the Greek God, Apollo, and also where the famous legend, the Oracle of Delphi would deliver her prophecies to Ancient Delphi.

 In the archaeological site, you’ll also find the theater and stadium of Delphi (which is higher up and usually void of tourists as the trek is quite long and tours tend to be too short to visit).

 The area itself is incredibly dense with ruins, remnants, and monuments built by the most popular and wealthy Athenian families during Ancient Greece.